-Jersey is one of the most well regulated, industry recognised and successful international finance centres in the world.
+Jersey is one of the most successful international finance centres in the world.

 The industry includes banking, trust and fiduciary, wealth, asset and fund management.
 The island is also a centre of excellence for company administration, compliance, legal, accountancy and investment advisory services.